gcky/etl-project-website/testing.md

 * Generate a scatter plot between 2 numerical columns
 * Split a column into 3 columns using a delimiter

-We measured the time the system takes to perform each of these operations.
+We measured the time the system takes to perform each of these operations using a stopwatch.

+Specification of the machine used for testing:

+* MacBook Pro 15-inch (Late 2013)
+* 2.0 GHz (i7-4750HQ) quad-core Intel Core i7 Haswell with 6 MB on-chip L3 and 128 MB L4 cache (Crystalwell)
+* 8 GB built-in onboard RAM
+* Intel Iris Pro 5200 Graphics with DDR3L SDRAM shared with main memory
+* Running on Google Chrome 50

 ### Results